wp-plugins/instant-feedback/readme.txt

 == Changelog ==
+= 2.0 =
+Critcal update.
+Login removed for new myeffecto users.

 = 1.0.61 =
 Advance Script non-blocking code, Enables to control the speed of the plugin without hindering other plugins Goto myeffecto setting to set plugin load speed